-- Every STR must have a designated local responsible party available 24/7 through a single phone number who shall respond to complaints/issues within 30 minutes of contact. - No events or other gatherings (ex. parties, weddings, etc.) are allowed that would exceed the on-site maximum occupancy associated with the STR permit. - Permittee must be the property owner. - Limited to one STR per parcel; must be a permanent, habitable dwelling unit (i.e. no RVs/boats).
-The per-parcel limitation is due, in part, to ensure better enforcement capability. - STRs may be rented to only one group/person at a time (ex. renting out five individual rooms to five separate parties would not be permitted and is a key distinction from lodging services use types). - Advertising for an STR is prohibited unless a valid STR permit has been issued. - Advertisements must include the Washoe County permit number, room tax license number, maximum occupancy as allowed by the permit, number of bedrooms, number of beds (cannot exceed max. occupancy), and number of parking spaces. - Must comply with all other federal, state, and other applicable laws/statutes, and issuance of a County STR permit does not relieve the property owner of compliance with applicable regulations, including CC&Rs or HOA restrictions. - Existing STRs are not grandfathered; they must apply for and be issued a County STR permit in order to operate. - Applicable room tax must be paid to the RSCVA.
+- Every STR must have a designated local responsible party available 24/7 through a single phone number who shall respond to complaints within 30 minutes of contact (via text/phone acceptable).
+If an on-site response is necessary, it should occur within the following hour, weather and traffic permitting. - No events or other gatherings (ex. parties, weddings, etc.) are allowed that would exceed the on-site maximum occupancy associated with the STR permit. - Permittee must be the property owner. - Limited to one STR per parcel, with the exception that a second STR may be allowed in legal accessory dwellings; STRs must be a permanent, habitable dwelling unit (i.e. no RVs/boats).
+The per-parcel limitation is due, in part, to ensure better enforcement capability. - STRs may be rented to only one group/person at a time (ex. renting out five individual rooms to five separate parties would not be permitted and is a key distinction from lodging services use types). - Advertising for an STR is prohibited unless a valid STR permit has been issued. - Advertisements must include the Washoe County permit number, room tax license number, maximum occupancy as allowed by the permit, number of beds (cannot exceed max. occupancy), and number of parking spaces. - Must comply with all other federal, state, and other applicable laws/statutes, and issuance of a County STR permit does not relieve the property owner of compliance with applicable regulations, including CC&Rs or HOA restrictions. - Existing STRs are not grandfathered; they must apply for and be issued a County STR permit in order to operate. - Applicable room tax must be paid to the RSCVA.